How to cite a poem in MLA

 When quoting a poem, the poet’s last name must be clearly stated so that the reader can locate the source in the Works Cited list.
 If you cite more than one poem by the same author, you also need to mention the title of the poem you are quoting.

-Usually you will name the poet and title in the main text as you introduce the quote.
+Often you will name the poet and title in the main text as you introduce the quote.
 If not, or if there is any ambiguity about which poem you are referring to, include the author name and/or title in a parenthetical citation after the quote.

-Line and page numbers in parenthetical citations
+Line numbers and page numbers in in-text citations

 If there are no line numbers displayed in the source, do not count them manually.
 If the poem is published over multiple pages, use the page number instead.